Helmut Bischoff: Post-war

-Following the German defeat Bischoff went into hiding in Bavaria and Hamburg before returning to Magdeburg, where he was identified and arrested by the Soviet security services in January 1946.
+Following the German defeat, Bischoff went into hiding in Bavaria and Hamburg before returning to Magdeburg, where he was identified and arrested by the Soviet security services in January 1946.
 Bischoff was interned at NKVD Special Camp No. 1 near Mühlberg until September 1948 when he was transferred to NKVD Special Camp No. 2 (formerly the Buchenwald concentration camp) outside of Weimar.

 In January 1950 Bischoff was deported to the Soviet Union.
 He was sentenced to twenty five years hard labor by a military tribunal in Moscow and sent to a German POW camp located in Siberia.
 Bischoff would remain imprisoned in the USSR for the next five years.
 In October 1955 Bischoff would be among the last German prisoners of war and war criminals to be released from captivity by the Soviet Union.
 After resettling in West Germany, Bischoff was employed by the German Red Cross-Tracing Service from 1957 to 1965.

 Essen-Dora trial

 On 17 November 1967 Bischoff and two other former SS officers who had served with him at Mittelbau-Dora, were indicted for war crimes by the district court in Essen.
-The charges against Bischoff stemmed from his involvement in the series of mass executions that occurred at Mittelbau-Dora between February and April of 1945.
+The charges against Bischoff stemmed from his involvement in the series of mass executions that occurred at Mittelbau-Dora between February–April 1945.
 He was also charged with the use of torture on prisoners under interrogation.
 Bischoff entered a plea of not guilty.

 The trial (known as the Essen-Dora Process) began in November 1967 and would continue for two and a half years.
 The proceedings included the testimony of over 300 witnesses, among them former Nazi Armaments Minister Albert Speer and the famed inventor of the V-2 rocket, Wernher von Braun, now a premier rocket scientist in the United States.
 The eminent East German jurist Friedrich Karl Kaul served as counsel for the plaintiffs.

 On 5 May 1970 the case against Bischoff was postponed by the court due to reasons of his poor health.
 He was thus able to avoid being formally convicted of war crimes.
 The case against Bischoff was dropped on the grounds that:

 Other attempts to prosecute Bischoff for his wartime activities also met with little success.
 An investigation by the district court of West Berlin into his involvement with the Einsatzgruppen killings in Bydgoszcz was discontinued in 1971, citing a lack of evidence.
 A further effort to prosecute Bischoff, this time for atrocities committed during his tenure as the Gestapo chief of Poznań, was likewise abandoned in 1976, once again owing to Bischoff's precarious health.
 Bischoff continued to reside in West Germany for the remainder of his life.
-He died in Hamburg on 5 January 1993.
+He died in Hamburg on 1 January 1993.